-Get your students to interact with three classic short stories with these engaging writing assignments!
+Get your students to interact with three classic short stories with these engaging writing activities!
 Throughout your unit, students will write creatively and analytically, using textual evidence to support their claims.

 Students choose an ending to defend and use textual evidence to support their claims.
 For a bonus, you can have students illustrate their chosen ending.